ZZUTK/TensorFlow_VGG_train_test/README.md

 # TensorFlow_VGG_train_test
-Implementation of training and testing process of VGG16 and VGG19 in TensorFlow
+Implementation of training and testing process of VGG16 in TensorFlow

 * [Pre-requisites](#Prerequisites)
 * [Easy Run Testing](#EasyRun)